rich98/WindowsUpdateTool/README.md

 Coming soon
-Support for all windpws O\S from XP to win 10 please a server edition Logging
+Support for all windows O\S from XP to win 10
+Logging
 Server version